-The Company has the following unsecured note payable - related party outstanding as of June 30, 2022 and December 31, 2021:
+The Company has the following unsecured note payable - related party outstanding as of September 30, 2022 and December 31, 2021:

-June 30, 2022 ecember 31, 2021 Unsecured note payable \$ 13,154,931 \$ 13,154,931 Less discounts and debt issuance costs (303,316) (1,283,677) Total unsecured note payable 12,851,615 11,871,254 Less current portion (12,851,615) (11,871,254) Unsecured note payable, net of current portion \$ \$ -
+Se ptember 30, 2022 D ecember 31, 2021 Unsecured note payable \$ 13,154,931 \$ 13,154,931 Less fair value adjustment on extinguishment (488,274) - Less discounts and debt issuance costs - (1,283,677) Total unsecured note payable 12,666,657 11,871,254 Less current portion (11,871,254) Unsecured note payable, net of current portion \$ 12,666,657 \$ -

 On November 29, 2016, pursuant to a new restated financing agreement entered with AC Midwest on November 1, 2016, the Company closed on an unsecured note with AC Midwest (the "AC Midwest Subordinated Note") in the principal amount of \$13,000,000, which was to mature on December 15, 2020.
-On February 25, 2019, the Company, entered into an Unsecured Note Financing Agreement (the "Unsecured Note Financing Agreement") with AC Midwest, pursuant to which AC Midwest issued an unsecured note in the principal amount of \$13,154,931 (the "New AC Midwest Unsecured Note"), which represented the outstanding principal and accrued and unpaid interest at closing.
+On February 25, 2019, the Company, entered into an Unsecured Note Financing Agreement (the "Unsecured Note Financing Agreement") with AC Midwest, pursuant to which AC Midwest issued an unsecured note in the principal amount of \$13,154,931 (the "AC Midwest Unsecured Note"), which represented the outstanding principal and accrued and unpaid interest at closing.

 In accordance with ASC 470-60-15-5, since the present value of the cash flows under the new debt instrument was at least ten percent different from the present value of the remaining cash flows under the terms of the original debt instrument, the Company accounted for the amendment to note as a debt extinguishment.
 Accordingly, the Company wrote off the remaining debt discount on the original debentures of \$1,070,819.
 Since the amendment was with a related party defined in ASC 470-50-40-2 the Company recorded a Capital contribution of \$3,412,204 on this exchange which is primarily related to the difference in fair value of the note on the date of the exchange.
 The Company determined that the rate of interest on the AC Midwest Subordinated Note was a below market rate of interest and determined that a discount of \$6,916,687 should be recorded.
 This discount is based on an applicable market rate for unsecured debt for the Company of 21% and will be amortized as interested expense over the life of the loan.
-Amortized discount recorded as interest expense for the six months ended June 30, 2022 and 2021 was \$919,884 and \$980,360, respectively.
-As of June 30, 2022, the unamortized balance of the debt issuance costs was \$18,711.
+Amortized discount recorded as interest expense for the nine months ended September 30, 2022 and 2021 was \$1,204,488 and \$1,382,366, respectively.
+As of September 30, 2022, the unamortized balance of the discount was \$0 and the unamortized balance of the debt issuance costs was \$0.

-The New AC Midwest Unsecured Note, which has been issued in exchange for the AC Midwest Subordinated Note which has now been cancelled, will mature on August 25, 2022 (the "Maturity Date").
+The AC Midwest Unsecured Note, which has been issued in exchange for the AC Midwest Subordinated Note which has now been cancelled, was to mature on August 25, 2022.
 It bears a zero cash interest rate.

-AC Midwest shall be entitled to a profit participation preference equal to 1.0 times the original principal amount (the "Profit Share").
+In accordance with the Unsecured Note Financing Agreement, AC Midwest shall be entitled to a profit participation preference equal to 1.0 times the original principal amount (the "Profit Share").
 If the original principal amount had been paid in full on or prior to August 25, 2020, AC Midwest would have been entitled to a profit participation preference equal to 0.5 times the original principal amount.

-The Profit Share is "non-recourse" and shall only be derived from and computed on the basis of, and paid from, Net Litigation Proceeds from claims relating to the Company's intellectual property, Net Revenue Share and Adjusted Free Cash Flow (as such terms are defined in the Unsecured Note Financing Agreement).
+The Profit Share is "non-recourse" and shall only be derived from and computed on the basis of, and paid from, Net Litigation Proceeds from claims relating to the Company's intellectual property, Net Revenue Share and Adjusted Free Cash Flow (as such terms are defined in the Unsecured Note Financing Agreement), and Equity Offering Net Proceeds as described below.